-Graduate students are required to teach as a teaching assistant for a minimum of three quarters (for doctoral students) or one quarter (for Master's students) during their residence.
+Graduate students are required to serve as a teaching assistant for a minimum of three quarters (for doctoral students) or one quarter (for Master's students) during their residence.
+Students are required to enroll in EE 399, University Teaching, during the quarter in which they serve as a teaching assistant.
+Instructors will evaluate them and submit the evaluation to the Graduate Advisor at the end of the quarter.
 Written evaluations of teaching performance may be attached to the student's permanent record.